openvinotoolkit/openvino_notebooks/notebooks/102-pytorch-to-openvino/README.md

 # PyTorch to OpenVINO™ IR Tutorial

-This tutorial demostrates how to convert PyTorch models to OpenVINO Intermediate Representation (IR) format.
+This tutorial demonstrates how to convert PyTorch models to OpenVINO Intermediate Representation (IR) format.

 ## Notebook Contents

-* [102-pytorch-to-openvino](./102-pytorch-to-openvino.ipynb) shows how to convert Pytorch model in formats `torch.nn.Module` and `torch.jit.ScriptModule` into OpenVINO Intermediate Representation.
-The tutorial uses [RegNetY_800MF](https://arxiv.org/abs/2003.13678) model from [torchvision](https://pytorch.org/vision/stable/index.html) pretrained on [ImageNet](https://www.image-net.org/) dataset to demonstate how to convert PyTorch models to OpenVINO Intermediate Representation using [Model Optimizer](https://docs.openvino.ai/2023.0/openvino_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide.html).
+* [102-pytorch-to-openvino](./102-pytorch-to-openvino.ipynb) shows how to convert the Pytorch model in formats `torch.nn.Module` and `torch.jit.ScriptModule` into OpenVINO Intermediate Representation.
+The tutorial uses [RegNetY_800MF](https://arxiv.org/abs/2003.13678) model from [torchvision](https://pytorch.org/vision/stable/index.html) pre-trained on [ImageNet](https://www.image-net.org/) dataset to demonstrate how to convert PyTorch models to OpenVINO Intermediate Representation using [Model Optimizer](https://docs.openvino.ai/2023.0/openvino_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide.html).
 It also shows how to do classification inference on an image, using [OpenVINO Runtime](https://docs.openvino.ai/nightly/openvino_docs_OV_UG_OV_Runtime_User_Guide.html) and compares the results of the PyTorch model with the OpenVINO IR model.

 ![classification_result](https://user-images.githubusercontent.com/29454499/250586825-2a4a74a6-e091-4e47-8f29-59a72fe4975f.png)

-* [102-pytorch-onnx-to-openvino](./102-pytorch-onnx-to-openvino.ipynb) shows how to convert PyTorch model to OpenVINO IR with intermediate step of exporting PyTorch model to ONNX format.
+* [102-pytorch-onnx-to-openvino](./102-pytorch-onnx-to-openvino.ipynb) shows how to convert the PyTorch model to OpenVINO IR with the intermediate step of exporting PyTorch model to ONNX format.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/openvinotoolkit/openvino_notebooks/HEAD?filepath=notebooks%2F102-pytorch-onnx-to-openvino%2F102-pytorch-onnx-to-openvino.ipynb)